SharedSignals June 2024

 7.1.4.2.
 Triggering a Verification Event.

-To request that a verification event be sent over an Event Stream, the Event Receiver makes an HTTP POST request to the Verification Endpoint, with a JSON [RFC7159] object containing the parameters of the verification request, if any.
-On a successful request, the event transmitter responds with an empty "204 No Content" response.
+To request that a Verification Event be sent over an Event Stream, the Event Receiver makes an HTTP POST request to the Verification Endpoint, with a JSON [RFC7159] object containing the parameters of the verification request, if any.
+On a successful request, the Event Transmitter responds with an empty "204 No Content" response.

 Verification requests have the following properties: